PreMiD/Presences/README.md

 <h1>Additional informations</h1>

-If you would like to <strong>create</strong> a presence, please feel free to join our <strong>Discord</strong> server mentioned above.
-Or if you want to <strong>request</strong> a presence, don't be afraid to create a <a href="https://github.com/PreMiD/Presences/issues/new">issue</a>.
+If you would like to <strong>create</strong> a presence, please feel free to open a pull request and to join our <strong>Discord</strong> server mentioned above in order to get a special role.
+Or if you want to <strong>request</strong> a presence, don't be afraid to create a <a href="https://github.com/PreMiD/Presences/issues/new">issue</a>. <strong>PreMiD</strong> Presences are made using TypeScript.
+If you need help creating presences, take a look on our <a href="docs.premid.app">documentation</a>.